CEGRcode/scriptmanager-docs/docs/Tools/figure-generation/heatmap.md

 ### Color selection

 Details of the implementation are described below but typically red and blue are used for "antisense" and "sense" tag counts (respectively) from strand-specific assays and black is used for tag counts of strand non-specific assays such as ATAC-seq and MNase-seq.
-Users can further select from any RGB color by clicking "custom" and "Heatmap Color" to open the color selection panel to either choose from a palette of colors or input a hexidecimal color code.
+Users can further select from any RGB color by clicking the "custom" radiobutton and "Heatmap Color" to open the [color selection panel][color-guide] to either choose from a palette of colors or input a hexidecimal color code.

 :::tip
 The Pugh Lab standard for ChIP-exo heatmap strand colors is <Highlight color="blue">‘Sense’ = blue</Highlight> and <Highlight color="red">‘Anti’ = red</Highlight>.
 :::

-### Transparent Background
+#### Transparent Background

 This checkbox was introduced with v0.14 and allows the user to create heatmap traces where the base color scales from transparent instead of white to the user-selected color.